Boundaries and Beyond

 Sacred Space explores the reactions of the Tracks performers on their visits to this isolated community and begs the questions: What is culture shock and who is shocked?
 People become lost in the city, but how lost are they here?
 It raises many issues in the white analysis of shock and confusion of the new.

 Directed by Sarah Calver and David McMicken in collaboration with writer Karyn Sassella and musician Anja Tait.
 Sacred Space blends movement, design, language, music, text & images.
-This performance is centered on the community and the people of Lajamanu in the Central Desert, where Sarah, David and Karyn have strong connections.
+This performance is centred on the community and the people of Lajamanu in the Central Desert, where Sarah, David and Karyn have strong connections.

 Whenever we are in this community, we are the minority, constantly being reminded of whose land we are on.
 It is an unusual experience to be a minority foreigner on land that you had previously thought of as your own, as part of your heritage.
 Suddenly you realise that you have been misinformed and your sense of culture is thrown into high relief.
-This performance begs the questions: What is culture shock, and who is shocked?
+This performance begs the question: What is culture shock, and who is shocked?
 It raises many issues in the white analysis of shock and confusion of the new.
 How do new perceptions, if and when you understand them, affect us in mind, body and spirit?

 The Opportunity Of Distance by Karyn Sassella